-SDOC reports (Local Plan Sustainability Appraisal Scoping Report June 2014) that domestic energy consumption is consistently higher in the District than in Oxfordshire and the South East.
+SDOC reports (Local Plan Sustainability Appraisal Scoping Report June 2014) that domestic energy consumption and CO2 emissions are consistently higher in the District than in Oxfordshire and the South East.
+Although levels are decreasing, there is little progress in reducing CO2 emissions.
 Progress is also slow in the development of diverse renewable energy resources.
 Watlington is likely to reflect these findings.
 There are no large scale renewable energy installations within the NP area although one of the largest solar farms in the country has been installed in an adjacent parish and a percentage of the electricity supplied to homes in Watlington comes from this source.
 Several properties in Watlington have the benefit of solar panels providing a portion of their energy needs.

-A16.2 Water:
+A16.2 Water supply:

 SODC reports (as above) that water quality in the District is good but that there is stress on supply in the area because of diminishing water resources.
-Thames Water has confirmed (letter dated 08.04.16) that there are no concerns with regard to water supply to the expected level of new development in Watlington at this stage.
+Thames Water has confirmed (letter dated 08.04.16) that there are no concerns regarding water supply to the expected level of new development in Watlington at this stage.
 However, the South Oxfordshire Local Plan Preferred Options 2032 consultation document includes proposals for a new reservoir within 10 miles of Watlington.
 Thames Water is also likely to need to import water from other areas which will increase the carbon footprint of the resource.